justinjiajia/personalwiki/bigdata/hadoop_streaming.md

 [Hadoop streaming](https://hadoop.apache.org/docs/current/hadoop-streaming/HadoopStreaming.html) is a utility that comes with the Hadoop distribution.
 It allows us to create and run Map/Reduce jobs with any executable or script as the mapper and/or the reducer.
-For example, the mapper and reducer can be just normal Linux executables:
+For example, both the mapper and the reducer can be just normal Linux executables:

 ```bash
 $ mapred streaming \